orb-lang/helm/doc/md/helm/selection_list.md

 # SelectionList

-A list with a concept of an item being "selected".
-Currently used by and specialized for search results, from either an actual search or ``suggest``.
+A list with a concept of an item being "selected"\.
+Currently used by and specialized for search results, from either an actual search or `suggest`\.

 ## Interface

 ### Instance Fields

--  <numbers>:        The items available to select
+\-  <numbers>:        The items available to select
--  selected_index:   Index of the currently selected item
+\-  selected\_index:   Index of the currently selected item
--  show_shortcuts:   Whether to show M-n shortcut indicators
+\-  show\_shortcuts:   Whether to show M\-n shortcut indicators

-Search-specific fields:
+Search\-specific fields:

--  frag:       The search string that produced the list, to be highlighted in the output
+\-  frag:       The search string that produced the list, to be highlighted
+               in the output
--  lit_frag:   The original search string, unmodified by any fuzzy matching
+\-  lit\_frag:   The original search string, unmodified by any fuzzy matching
--  best:       Whether a match was found without employing any fuzzy matching
+\-  best:       Whether a match was found without employing any fuzzy matching

 ```lua
 local SelectionList = meta {}
 local new
 ```

-### SelectionList:selectNext(), SelectionList:selectPrevious()
+### SelectionList:selectNext\(\), SelectionList:selectPrevious\(\)

-Moves the highlight to the next or previous item in the list.
+Moves the highlight to the next or previous item in the list\.
-Answers whether the highlight was able to be moved (false if we're already at the end/beginning of the list)
+Answers whether the highlight was able to be moved \(false if we're already at the end/beginning of the list\)

 ```lua
 function SelectionList.selectNext(list)